 To qualify for a mortgage, your lender will have their own requirements.
 At Griffin Funding, our VA loan requirements include:

 If you’ve had a recent credit event or bankruptcy, other terms may also apply.
-If you comply with these VA purchase loan guidelines, you can move forward with the mortgage application process.
+If you comply with these VA loan requirements, you can move forward with the mortgage application process

 If you have further questions about VA purchase loan guidelines, our knowledgeable loan officers can clarify how this loan program works and determine whether you qualify.
 If you do not qualify for a VA loan to build a house or purchase a home, Griffin Funding has a variety of other mortgage options available.